 Virilization is a condition in which a female develops characteristics associated with male hormones (androgens), or when a newborn has characteristi...

 - Congenital adrenal hyperplasia (the most common cause).

 - Male hormones (such as testosterone) taken or encountered by the mother during pregnancy.

-46, XY Intersex.
 The person has the chromosomes of a man, but the external genitals are incompletely formed, ambiguous, or clearly female.
 Internally, testes may be normal, malformed, or absent.
 This condition is also called 46, XY with undervirilization.
 It used to be called male pseudohermaphroditism.
-Formation of normal male external genitals depends on the appropriate balance between male and female hormones; therefore, it requires the adequate production and function of male hormones.
+Formation of normal male external genitals depends on the appropriate balance between male and female hormones.
+Therefore, it requires the adequate production and function of male hormones.
 46, XY intersex has many possible causes:

 - Problems with the testes: The testes normally produce male hormones.
 If the testes do not form properly, it will lead to undervirilization.
 There are a number of possible causes for this, including XY pure gonadal dysgenesis.

-- Problems with testosterone formation: Testosterone is formed through a series of steps, where each requires a different enzyme.
+- Problems with testosterone formation: Testosterone is formed through a series of steps.
+Each of these steps requires a different enzyme.
 Deficiencies in any of these enzymes can result in inadequate testosterone and produce a different syndrome of 46, XY intersex.
 Different types of congenital adrenal hyperplasia can fall in this category.

-The symptoms associated with intersex will depend on the underlying cause, but may include:
+The symptoms associated with intersex will depend on the underlying cause.
+They may include: